Justice-Lacroix/Libelium_GasSensor/README.md

 ![Wiring Diagram](Pictures/wiring_diagram.png)

 This wiring layout allowed us to bypass the official interface board and directly read analog and digital signals using the Arduino.

+### Sensor Accuracy & Results
+Of all connected sensors, only the temperature sensor (AN1) produced consistent and realistic readings.

+Other sensors (humidity, CO₂, O₂, CO) gave unstable or incorrect values, despite following the expected wiring and control sequences.
+Possible causes include:

+Incomplete documentation on required warm-up or stabilization periods

+Misconfigured amplifier gains

+Sensor degradation or incompatibility with our simplified hardware setup

+As a result, our testing and conclusions focused primarily on the temperature sensor, which provided a reliable reference point for verifying our code and wiring.

 ---